 Chamomile for skin care is typically sourced from two varieties – Roman Chamomile or German Chamomile.
 Roman and German Chamomile have similar constituents but are different in how they grow and harvest.

-Brown Barn Botanicals is one of a very small number of American companies that actually grow, harvest, dry, infuse, and formulate their own botanicals from seed to final product.
+Brown Barn Botanicals grows, harvests, dries, infuses, and formulates their own botanical skin care products from seed to final product.
 At Brown Barn Botanicals we grow German Chamomile for use in an oil infusion that is then used in many of our products.
+We also include Chamomile essential oil in skin care oils where a soothing and anti-inflammatory effect is desired.
+Pairing essential oil with a matching whole leaf Chamomile bud infusion makes for a skin care powerhouse combination.

 After they have completely dried, the flowers are packaged in air tight containers or immediately infused in Organic Wisconsin grown and cold pressed Sunflower Oil.
-During this phase glass containers are filled with the botanicals we select for a particular product and then covered in oil.
+During this phase glass containers are filled with the botanical combination we select for a particular product and then covered in oil.

-When filled, the glass infusion container is placed back in the glasshouse where it is gently heated from the sun.
-The heat causes the oil to warm which in turn warms the plant material.
-The warmed plant material gently releases and draws out oils from the plants which then bind with the Sunflower base oil.
+When filled, the glass infusion container is gently heated.
+Heat causes the oil to warm which in turn warms the plant material.
+The warmed Sunflower oil releases and draws out oils from the plants which then bind with the Sunflower base oil.

 Chamomile Benefits Summarized: